giovannibussotti/GIP/docs/source/giptools/geInteraction.rst

 | The **geInteraction.CNV.xlsx** includes thee spreadsheets:

 1. sampleInfo.
 This is a copy of the provided sample meta data showinf the features colors and reporting the sample branch group assignment in the **geInteraction.CNV.pdf** heatmap.
 2. cnvInfo.
-This table includes the relevant statistics measured for the detected gene CNVs, including the most positivelly and negativelly correated genes partners, and the gene CNV branch group assignment in the **geInteraction.CNV.pdf** and **geInteraction.corr.pdf** heatmaps.
+This table includes the relevant statistics measured for the detected gene CNVs, including the most positivelly and negativelly correated genes partners, the gene CNV branch group and cc assignment in the **geInteraction.CNV.pdf** and **geInteraction.corr.pdf** heatmaps.
 3. normGeneCoverage.
 This table includes the normalized gene coverage across the samples of interest.

+The data in each spreadsheed is sorted the same way as the **geInteraction.CNV.pdf** heatmap.

+| The **geInteraction.corr.xlsx** includes a different spreadsheet for each predicted cluster correlation group (cc).
+Each of them reports the gene members, their functions (if available) and the all vs all correlation values.
+The latter is sorted as to reflect the **geInteraction.corr.pdf** plot.

-| The **geInteraction.network.xlsx** includes a different spreadsheet for each predicted network correlation group.
+| The **geInteraction.network.xlsx** includes a different spreadsheet for each predicted network correlation group (nc).
 Each of them reports the gene members, their functions (if available) and the all vs all correlation values.
 The last spreadsheet reports the list of genes filtered from the network (if any).